infinitechris/PineBookProArchSetup/README.md

 # EMMC Setup
 Whew!
 That part is done.
 From here in you **will** need a live internet connection.

-I **highly** recommend connecting via SSH for this section as there is a key signiture we will be verifying against.
-This will be covered in advance of the relevant step.

-That said it's not 100% needed as I've completed this install manually typing in commands to be run quite a bit in the past with moderate levels of success!

-I also **highly** recommend plugging your laptop into a power source before booting from MicroSD as we will NOT have a battery indicator until we have a DE.
+I **highly** recommend plugging your laptop into a power source before booting from MicroSD as we will NOT have a battery indicator until we have a DE.

 ## Updating Arch on MicroSD
 You will need to select the MicroSD to boot from for this section.